pcraig3/fed-notes/src/articles/2022-03-22-move-fast-stay-safe.md

 The less ‘enterprise’ documentation you write, the more you’ll provoke {% footnoteref "docs" "They _could_ look at your open-source codebase instead of relying exclusively on Word docs, but that’s another issue." %}oversight groups who use that documentation to determine how ‘safe’ your product is{% endfootnoteref %}.
 Oversight committees are used to teams attempting these kinds of shortcuts, and they are justifiably suspicious.
 To them, you are just another version of ‘let’s skip this boring governance stuff so we can ship a bunch of untested and risky software’, or — more colloquially — ‘let us skip the vegetables and go straight to dessert’.
 For them, it’s a question of who takes the fall: if there is a problem later on, they are likely to be blamed for not vetting you properly.

-Furthermore, these groups will be apprehensive about your ‘empowered product team’ model because, ultimately, it removes them from the picture.
+‘Real agile’ says that empowered multi-disciplinary teams should have the skills on the team needed to build what they’re building.
+Governments have a legal obligation to build, say, accessible services, but there’s no legal requirement that mandates a dedicated accessibility team (which is sometimes how it’s presented).
+Digital teams with a robust workflow can (and do) meet accessibility requirements by following best practices.
+(In the UK, this is how most public services are built.)

+In the here and now though, you need to work productively with a team you are actually trying to replace (even though — really — you are just trying to do your work with minimum fuss).
+These groups will be apprehensive about your ‘empowered product team’ model because it is a direct challenge to current org structures.
 Therefore, they have an incentive to prove they are a valuable and necessary part of the IT delivery pipeline by catching you out on any mistakes you make or bugs that slip through.

 This means that you are likely to be closely scrutinized for any parts of the existing process that you skip, or are asking to skip.
 Even with a mandate to “push back” against existing governance, you can be sure that your push back will be pushed back.
 Any leeway you have is likely to be rolled back if problems are discovered that would theoretically have been prevented if you didn’t get the leeway.